GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-10-10 10:19:52 IST
+This content is dynamically generated in Indian Time (IST): 2025-10-10 10:28:46 IST

 Current Weather in Coimbatore:
-Temperature: 26.00 °C
+Temperature: 28.88 °C
-Condition: overcast clouds
+Condition: haze